 Favorite writers: Junot Diaz, Gary Snyder, W. Vollman

-EPS 600: Critical and Cultural Perspectives of Student Employability.
+EDPOL 600: Critical and Cultural Perspectives of Student Employability.
 UW-Madison.
-(Spring 2019 Syllabus)
+(Fall 2020 Syllabus)

 ELPA 888 - Assessment and Evaluation in Higher Education.
 UW-Madison (Spring 2018 Syllabus)